Lu Xun: Early career

-In 1917, an old friend of Lu's, Qian Xuantong, invited Lu to write for New Youth, a radical populist literary magazine that had recently been founded by Chen Duxiu, which also inspired a great number of younger writers such as Mao Dun.
-At first Lu was skeptical that his writing could serve any social purpose.
+In 1917, Qian Xuantong invited Lu Xun to write for La Jeunesse, a radical populist literary magazine newly founded by Chen Duxiu.
+At first, Lu Xun was skeptical that his writing could serve any social purpose.
 He told Qian: "Imagine an iron house without windows, absolutely indestructible, with many people fast asleep inside who will soon die of suffocation.
 But you know since they will die in their sleep, they will not feel the pain of death.
 Now if you cry aloud to wake a few of the lighter sleepers, making those unfortunate few suffer the agony of irrevocable death, do you think you are doing them a good turn?"
 Qian replied, "But if a few awake, you can't say that there is no hope of destroying the iron house."
-Shortly afterwards, in 1918 Lu wrote the first short story published in his name, "Diary of a Madman", for the April 2, 1918 magazine issue.

-Lu recounted the conversation in his short story collection, Call to Arms.
-It is widely known in China as a metaphor for the traditional Chinese cultural values and norms that Lu opposed.
+Shortly afterwards, in 1918 Lu Xun wrote the first short story published under his name, Diary of a Madman, for the April 2, 1918 issue of the magazine.
+Lu Xun recounted the conversation in his short story collection, Call to Arms.
+It is widely known in China as a metaphor for the traditional Chinese values and norms that Lu Xun opposed.

-After the publication of "Diary of a Madman", the story was praised for its anti-traditionalism, its synthesis of Chinese and foreign conventions and ideas, and its skillful narration, and Lu became recognized as one of the leading writers of the New Culture Movement.
-Lu continued writing for the magazine, and produced his most famous stories for New Youth between 1917 and 1921.
+Diary of a Madman was praised for its iconoclasm, its synthesis of Chinese and foreign conventions and ideas, and its skillful narration, and Lu Xun became recognized as one of the leading writers of the New Culture Movement.
+Lu Xun continued writing for the magazine, where he produced some of his most famous stories between 1917 and 1921.
 These stories were collected and re-published in Nahan ("Outcry") in 1923.

-In 1919, Lu moved his family from Shaoxing to a large compound in Beijing, where he lived with his mother, his two brothers, and their Japanese wives.
-This living arrangement lasted until 1923, when Lu had a falling out with his brother, Zuoren, after which Lu moved with his wife and mother to a separate house.
-Neither Lu nor Zuoren ever publicly explained the reason for their disagreement, but Zuoren's wife later accused Lu of making sexual advances towards her.
-Some writers have speculated that their relationship may have worsened as a result of issues related to money, that Lu walked in on Zuoren's wife bathing, or that Lu had an inappropriate "relationship" with Zuoren's wife in Japan that Zuoren later discovered.
-After the falling out with Zuoren, Lu became depressed.
+In 1919, Lu Xun moved his family from Shaoxing to a large compound in Beijing, where he lived with his mother, his two brothers, and their Japanese wives.
+This living arrangement lasted until 1923, when Lu Xun had a falling out with his brother, Zuoren, after which Lu Xun moved with his wife and mother to a separate house.
+Neither Lu Xun nor Zuoren ever publicly explained the reason for their disagreement, but Zuoren's wife later accused Lu Xun of making sexual advances towards her.
+Some writers have speculated that their relationship may have worsened as a result of issues related to money, that Lu Xun walked in on Zuoren's wife bathing, or that Lu Xun had an inappropriate "relationship" with Zuoren's wife in Japan that Zuoren later discovered.
+After the falling out with Zuoren, Lu Xun became depressed.